-The purpose of the Abstract Specification is to create and document a conceptual model sufficient enough to allow for the creation of Implementation Specifications.
+The purpose of the Abstract Specification is to document a conceptual model sufficient enough to allow for the creation of OGC Implementation Standards.
 The Abstract Specification consists of two models derived from the Syntropy object analysis and design methodology [1].